RikkaApps/websites/storage_redirect/guide/tutorial.md

 Add to Media Store: Yes
 ```

-After creating this rules, you can see `1.png` in the album apps and `Pictures/ExampleApp`.
+After creating this rules, you will be able to see `1.png` in album apps and `Pictures/ExampleApp`.

 ```
 /storage/emulated/0